mike-yuhang-wu/mike-yuhang-wu.github.io/essays/dislike-software-engineering.md

 ## Why I chose computer science

 Not just programmer, there were many office jobs satisfying the stereotype of sitting in offices and typing on keyboards granting a stable high salary per month.
-And it does not have to be keyboard, papers works too, but of course, not toilet papers and paper towels.
+And it does not have to be keyboard, paper works too, of course, except toilet paper and paper towel.

 Considering my ability as a high school student at the time when I thought about this, I had many possibilities.
 I could be an artist that draws nice stuff, as I am good at drawing since a young age.
 I could be a math teacher that teaches algebra, as I am good at mathematics (compared to my high school peers).
 I could be a 3D modeler or animate producer, as I had already being using Blender for a few of my high school assignments, although it was not required.
 There were much more I could possibly dream of: a doctor that heals people, an accountant that deals with paperwork, a business guy that dresses in suit and carries contracts, a manager that plans everything, a laboratory scientist that studies marine biology and hangs out with fish all day long, a television news channel host that introduces local cultural activities, just to name a few.
 If you wonder why I chose to major in computer science as my first choice, it was because my older brother did.
 I just followed his footstep.
 His dream was to become a wealthy geek, or at least a wealthy guy.